- Details

 Its largest customers (from west to east) were:

-• Peninsular Car Works (west of Walker street)
+- Peninsular Car Works. (west of Walker street)

-• Michigan Stove Works.
+- Michigan Stove Works.

-• Berry Brothers Varnish Manufactury
+- Berry Brothers Varnish Manufactory.

-• Detroit & Lake Superior Iron Company
+- Detroit & Lake Superior Iron Company.

-• Detroit Iron Furnace Company
+- Detroit Iron Furnace Company.

-• Peninsular Iron Company
+- Peninsular Iron Company.

-• Detroit Stove Works
+- Detroit Stove Works.

-• Morgan & Wright Rubber Plant (later Uniroyal)
+- Morgan & Wright Rubber Plant. (later Uniroyal)

 Time Line

 1902.
 MCRR will operate Detroit Manufacturers' R.R.
 April 2.
-Arrangements were completed yesterday for a change in the operation of the Detroit Manufactures' Railroad, formerly the Detroit Transit Co., whose track runs through Guoin Street and reaches many large manufacturing concerns.
+Arrangements were completed yesterday for a change in the operation of the Detroit Manufactures' Railroad, formerly the Detroit Transit Co., whose track runs through Guoin Street and reach many large manufacturing concerns.
 Hereafter the Michigan Central, instead of the Grand Trunk, will handle the cars on the road.
 Henry Russel, general attorney for the Michigan Central, said yesterday: "The change is an entirely friendly one between the Grand Trunk and the Michigan Central.
-Eight-nine percent of the business from the line was always been turned over to the Michigan Central Belt line a Beaufait avenue, and it is more convenient for the Michigan Central to do the business than for the Grand Trunk.
+Eight-nine percent of the business from the line was always turned over to the Michigan Central Belt line at Beaufait avenue, and it is more convenient for the Michigan Central to do the business than for the Grand Trunk.
 The road is now being rebuilt under Michigan Central supervision but there will be no change in the ownership of the road, which is held by an independent company."

 1902.
 William Barbour, President of the Detroit Stove Works, is listed as a director of this railroad.
 The stove works is a major customer of this line.